Early life and career of Jeff Gordon: Quarter Midget and kart racing

-John purchased two Quarter Midget cars from Paul Stornetta of Napa, California for US$450, and brought them home to Gordon's surprise.
+John purchased two Quarter Midget cars from Paul Stornetta of Napa, California for US$450 ($2,428 in 2023 dollars), and brought them home to Gordon's surprise.
 Although Carol was not pleased at first, John convinced her that Quarter Midgets are safer, and she later drove with her son on a makeshift track John created at the Solano County Fairgrounds.
 Gordon's first car, which was black, was known as the "fuzz car."
 In this car, Gordon ran over an estimated 2,000 laps around a flat surface at the fairgrounds.
-Gordon's stepfather and mother then took him to the Cracker Jack Track (now known as the Roy Hayer Memorial Speedway) in Rio Linda, California to learn.
-While Gordon was in kindergarten, he practiced after school three days a week, logging laps in while competing against a stopwatch John used.
+Gordon's stepfather and mother then took him to the Cracker Jack Track (now known as the Roy Hayer Memorial Speedway) in Rio Linda, California, to learn.
+While Gordon was in kindergarten, he practiced after school up to three days a week, logging laps in while competing against a stopwatch John used.
 Gordon was licensed to race by track official Tom Van Inwagen, earning his first racing license in April 1977 at five years old.
 Gordon made his first competitive laps at the Cracker Jack Track.
 In one of his first attempts at the track, Gordon flipped the car in turn two and snapped the rear axle.
 It took John an hour to repair the car for Gordon, who crashed it twice more in the same spot.
 After another repair, Gordon posted the fastest time out of the eight children competing.
 A month later, Gordon earned his first trophy with a four-place finish.
 In July, Gordon won the 1977 Western States Novice championship at Baylands Quarter Midget Track in Sunnyvale, California, and the "fuzz car" was retired after just a few months in competition.
 By age six, Gordon had won 35 main events and set five track records.
 It was around this time when Gordon's stepfather was accused of using illegal parts and rigging a hot car to gain a competitive advantage.
 Bickford often sold Jeff's cars to his competitors in response, later building similar vehicles which Gordon would drive to victory.
 Early in his career, Gordon was featured in segments on Kids Are People Too and PM Magazine, and was the subject of an episode for a series titled Super Kids.
 He was featured in Vallejo Times Herald in 1978, at age six.